aoloe/php-senape/README.md

 Before working on a feature, please add a matching ticket in the issue tracker and announce that you will be working on it.
 Then fork the repository, create a new branch and make a pull request when you're done.

 ## Implementation details

+### Javascript support

+On the Javascript side, Senape does not depend (for now) on any Framework.

+It should be possible to get Senape to work with any browser.
+This means that you can install and configure Senape in a way that all visitor will be able to submit comments.

+But many non basic features that rely on Javascript will need a modern browser:

+- Microsoft Interent Explorer 9
+- A not yet specified modern vesion of Chrome, Firefox, Opera, or Safari.

+Supporting older browsers -- eventually by using a framework like JQuery -- is possible but is not planned for now.

 ### Submitting a comment